Environmental Health and Safety (EHS)

 The safety of LaGuardia personnel working or studying in LaGuardia’s buildings and facilities is the top priority of Environmental Health & Safety.
 The E.H.S.
 Office also makes certain that College operations are conducted in compliance with the College and CUNY policies, CITY, STATE, and FEDERAL regulations of environmental compliance and occupational safety.

-Environmental Health & Safety provides technical assistance in evaluating and mitigating indoor air quality (IAQ) problems on the campus.
-EH&S can perform inspections and/or air monitoring to help confirm the presence and determine the cause of an IAQ issue.
-EH&S specialists meet regularly with representatives of Building Operations; Administrative & Support Services; Design & Construction and Planning to provide comprehensive solutions to IAQ problems.
+The Environmental Health and Safety personnel provides technical assistance in evaluating and mitigating indoor air quality (IAQ) problems on the campus.
+EHS can perform inspections and/or air monitoring to help confirm the presence and determine the cause of an IAQ issue.
+EH&S specialists meet regularly with representatives of Administrative & Support Services, Building Operations and Planning & Desgn to provide comprehensive solutions to IAQ problems.

 OSHA Electrical Safety Fact Sheet

 Each year, there are an increasing number of fire-related emergencies that take place on college campuses.
 They may be due to several causes, but are primarily associated with a lack of knowledge regarding fire safety and prevention.

 There are many factors that contribute to fires on campus, the repercussions of which are often serious injury or death.